mikerockett/vue-routisan/README.md

 Allows you to apply route options to multiple routes.

+- Navigation guards defined for the group will take priority over guards defined on the individual routes in the callback.
+- Do not nest groups inside each other, nesting is currently not supported.

 ```js
 Route.group({ beforeEnter: guest }, () => {
     Route.view('/auth/password/forgot', 'Forgot');
     Route.view('/auth/password/reset', 'Reset');
 });
 ```

-**NOTES:**

-- Navigation guards defined for the group will take priority over guards defined on the individual routes in the callback.
-- Do not nest groups inside each other, nesting is currently not supported.

 ### Route prefixes